4.3 Systems thinking and sensing

 What to pay attention to?

-When it comes to changing systems, it’s important to look for relations between things, as well as the relations within the system as a whole, rather than only analyzing things only as themselves.
-Here, one thing to keep in mind is that human systems also often rely on underlying beliefs and values within them.
-In other words, if you want to change things, you need to be aware of this factor as well.
+When it comes to changing a system, it’s important to examine the relations between things as well as the relations within the system as a whole instead of analyzing things in isolation.
+One thing to keep in mind is that social systems are built on underlying beliefs and values which often aren’t even recognized.
+If you want to change things, you need to be aware of that as well.

-For example, when we investigate toxic power relations like with #MeToo, this would mean analyzing the underlying system itself, rather than concentrating on a single person in it, when trying to create change.
-So, in #MeToo, even though only one part of the system was changed initially, it led to a paradigm shift within gender relations.
+For example, investigating toxic power relations would mean analyzing the underlying system itself rather than concentrating on a single person.
+In #MeToo, even though only one part of the system was initially changed, it led to a paradigm shift within gender relations.

-Famous systems thinker Donella Meadows has identified ways to intervene into systems and change them (Meadows 1999).
-Interestingly, the methods that are usually used in trying to create change, for example, in public governance, like fine-tuning taxes and other such adjustments, are not very effective, according to her.
-Also, without good systems thinking skills, people often try to change systems by selecting simplistic mechanistic methods of quck fix, that end up exacerbating the original problem.
+Famous systems thinker Donella Meadows has identified ways to intervene in systems and change them (Meadows 1999).
+Interestingly, the methods that are usually used in trying to create change aren’t very effective, according to her.
+Without good systems thinking skills, people often try to change systems using simplistic mechanistic methods or quick fixes that end up exacerbating the original problem.

-For example, the practice of wildfire suppression intended to protect communities and resources by stopping all fires quickly has sometimes actually made matters worse by preventing low-intensity fires from naturally clearing underbrush and dead material.
-In such cases, this has resulted in accumulated fuels for later wildfires, which worsened them.
+For example, the practice of wildfire suppression intended to protect communities and resources by stopping all fires quickly has sometimes actually made matters worse.
+By preventing low-intensity fires that naturally clear underbrush and dead material, this practice has resulted in fuel building up for later wildfires, making them much larger.

-Another very effective way to change a system is to increase the self-organizing capacity of the system, so that the system is able to self-evolve.
+Another very effective way to change a system is to increase its self-organizing capacity so that it can self-evolve.
 The system itself is creative.
 This kind of systems are very resilient.
-They live from difference and variety.
-(Meadows 1999.)
+They thrive on difference and variety (Meadows 1999).

 ‘Self-organization is basically a matter of an evolutionary raw material — a highly variable stock of information from which to select possible patterns — and a means for experimentation, for selecting and testing new patterns.
 For biological evolution the raw material is DNA, one source of variety is spontaneous mutation, and the testing mechanism is something like punctuated Darwinian selection.
 For technology the raw material is the body of understanding science has accumulated and stored in libraries and in the brains of its practitioners.
 The source of variety is human creativity (whatever THAT is) and the selection mechanism can be whatever the market will reward, or whatever governments and foundations will fund, or whatever meets human needs.’

-Even with good systems thinking skills, we cannot really predict and control systems, which is a seductive illusion Meadows (2008) has warned against.
+To grow these creative, resilient systems, we need to favor variety, and we also need to let go of the notion of complete control.
+Even with good systems thinking skills, we cannot really predict and control systems.
+Meadows (2008) warns about that as a seductive illusion.
 The real world will remain inherently unpredictable and uncontrollable.
-Instead of aiming for control, we need to learn to embrace complexity and become friends with uncertainty.
+Instead of aiming for control, we need to learn to embrace complexity and welcome uncertainty.

 Case study